LeaderPortfolio

 The Full Dossier

 James Morgan McKelvey Jr. was born and raised in St. Louis, Missouri.
-He attended Ladue Horton Watkins High School and later earned bachelor's degrees in economics and computer science from Washington University in St. Louis.
+He attended Ladue Horton Watkins High School and later graduated from Washington University in St. Louis with bachelor's degrees in economics and computer science in 1983.
+During his time at Washington University, he also worked as a glassblowing instructor.

 Key Business Strategies